nourishnew/hello-world/README.md

 # hello-world
-my new project
+My name is Nourish Cherish.
+I want to be a software/app developer.
+This is my first week at Github.
-i am nourish  cherish.I want to be a software devoloper
+Great platform to work collaborately.